jbraseth/r-package/README.md

 # jbraseth

-jbraseth is an R package for consistent plotting functions.
+jbraseth is an R package for consistently formatted plotting functions.

 ## Installation